PeterBohai/snoosdigest/README.md

 [pre-commit](https://pre-commit.com/) allows us to easily configure and run git hooks for things such as static analysis and code formatting before each `git commit`.

 The pre-commit package should already be installed in the previous step.
-To set up and install the git hooks scripts defined in `.pre-commit-config.yaml` for the first time, run
+To set up and install the git hooks scripts defined in `.pre-commit-config.yaml` run the following (only for the initial set up)

 ```shell
 pre-commit install